-- The Commission may issue a license to an applicant licensed in another jurisdiction with equivalent or more stringent standards.
+- The board may issue a license to an applicant licensed in another jurisdiction with equivalent or more stringent standards.

-- The Commission may issue a license to a Certificate of Clinical Competence (CCC) holder.
+- The board may issue a license to a Certificate of Clinical Competence (CCC) holder.

 Licensees must complete 30 hours of continuing education per biennium.
 Dual licensees must complete 30 hours of continuing education in each field.
 Continuing education hours cannot be carried over to the next reporting period.

 Board of Registration for the Healing Arts, Advisory Commission for Speech-Language Pathologists and Audiologists